 I think you get my concern here.

-Oh by the way.
-I did the SAME THING when I learned lost wax casting.
+Because I did the SAME THING when I learned lost wax casting.
 On the first day of class, I showed a picture to the teacher of what I wanted to make.
-She smiled and remarked at my ambition.
-What I wish she had done was smack me in the head and demanded I make a simple project first.
+She smiled and remarked on my ambition.
+I wish she had smacked me in the head and demanded I make a simple project first.
 (I don’t condone violence, but I can be like a dog with a rawhide when I’ve got an idea.)

 Yeah, those free youtube videos aren’t as good at teaching you as you might think.

 Start with simple projects to gain skills before trying something Instagram makes look easy.
-Becoming a gifted resin jewelry maker is possible, but it’s not going to happen in an afternoon.
+Becoming a gifted resin jewelry maker is possible, but it’s not going to happen in a hot minute.

-If you’re novice or have tried it only to think ‘this was a waste of a good afternoon’, let’s try again.
+If you’re a novice or have tried it only to think, ‘this was a waste of a good afternoon’, let’s try again.
 The difference this time is that I’m your resin jewelry making guide.
 And I’ve got a roadmap just for you.

 Goal #1.
 Get good with resin first